 The technology that has been on everyone’s lips for the past few years is blockchain.
 You’ve no doubt heard of NFTs or Bitcoin and other cryptocurrencies, but blockchain has many other uses—and its applications within the fashion industry are only starting to be researched.

 So today, we give you the lowdown about this mysterious technology.

 First things first, what is blockchain technology?

-The digital information is the “block”, the spreadsheet is the “chain”.
-When a piece of new information is added, it becomes linked to previous information, it becomes part of the chain, and every spreadsheet everywhere is updated.
+The digital information is the “block”, and the spreadsheet is the “chain”.
+When a piece of new information is added, it becomes linked to previous information, part of the chain, and every spreadsheet is updated everywhere.
 This system is what makes blockchain secure and transparent.

 Blockchain is a digital decentralised, distributed, and public ledger.
 This is a very condensed summary of how blockchain works, but if you’re interested, we recommend this fun video by WIRED.

-Blockchain can be used to record different types of data: from transactions (which is useful for cryptocurrencies) to events (the execution of “smart” contracts, for example) and information, without relying on a middleman or having to interact with other users.
+Blockchain can be used to record different types of data: from transactions (which are useful for cryptocurrencies) to events (the execution of “smart” contracts, for example) and information, without relying on a middleman or having to interact with other users.
 That data can be anything: products, materials, suppliers.
 This means that blockchain can help track any items throughout their lifecycles.
-When paired with tracking tags, the blockchain can also trace products through the entire supply chain, from the raw material to the factory and even to the consumer and beyond.
-It is an excellent tool for supply chain and inventory management, especially since the blockchain (so the record of all the information collected throughout an item’s journey) cannot be modified.
+When paired with tracking tags, the blockchain can also trace products through the entire supply chain, from the raw material to the factory, the consumer, and beyond.
+It is an excellent tool for supply chain and inventory management, especially since the blockchain (the record of all the information collected throughout an item’s journey) cannot be modified.
 This means it can improve traceability and transparency.